What are the taxes paid by a foreigner in France?

 Your tax domicile is in France if the habitual residence of your household is France.

-However, it doesn't hold your other relatives (parents, siblings, etc.)
+On the other hand, it does not retain your other relatives (parents, siblings, etc.)

-If you are single without children, your home is the place where you usually reside, apart from your business trips.
+If you are single without children, your home is where you usually live, apart from your business trips.

-Your tax residence is in France if it is the place of your main stay, that is to say you stay there at least 183 days during the year, so more than 6 months.
+Your tax residence is in France if it is the place of your main stay, that is to say that you are staying there at least 183 days during the yeartherefore, more than 6 months.

-For income tax purposes, France shall mean the following territories:
+For income tax purposes, France means the following territories:

 You work in France

-Your tax domicile is in France if you have your main business there.
+Your tax domicile is in France if you have your main activity there.

-The main activity is the one that you spend the most effective time on or that gives you the bulk of your income.
+The main activity is the one you spend the most effective time on or the one that provides you with the bulk of your income.

-If you have several activities, the main activity is taken into account.
+If you have more than one activity, the main activity is taken into account.

 Please note

-Your tax domicile is in France if you are a manager of a company with headquarters in France and it has more than 250 million euros in turnover there.
+Your tax domicile is in France if you are a manager of a company whose head office is in France and it has a turnover of more than 250 million euros.

-For income tax purposes, France shall mean the following territories:
+For income tax purposes, France means the following territories:

 The center of your economic interests is in France